neilchvz/infrastructure-portfolio/automation/production-monitoring/README.md

 ## The Problem

-For clients whose business operations depend on reliable internet — live streaming companies, financial services firms, multi-site organizations with real-time data dependencies.
+For clients whose business operations depend on reliable internet: live streaming companies, financial services firms, multi-site organizations with real-time data dependencies.
 ISP degradation is not an inconvenience.
 It is a business-impacting event.